craws/OpenAtlas/sphinx/source/tools/api.rst

 Two different methods are provided to access the OpenAtlas API:

-* Access via an OpenAtlas instance’s user interface
+* Access via an OpenAtlas instance's user interface
 * Access via another application if settings allow for it

 Endpoints provide information about one or more entities in the OpenAtlas